KillingSpark/Hadibar-API/API.md

 2. /api/f/:floor/beverage
 3. /api/f/:floor/account

+All calls to the /api/f/:floor routes require you to be logged in to check wether you are allowed to see the data

 ## /api/session

 **Note**: If you get youself a new id and send this new id in the header your old login will *not* be connected with this new id